austimkelly/swiss-cheese/doc/ghas-checklist.md

 * [ ] Review repository permissions - [Managing your repositories teams and people](https://docs.github.com/en/enterprise-cloud@latest/repositories/managing-your-repositorys-settings-and-features/managing-repository-settings/managing-teams-and-people-with-access-to-your-repository)
 * [ ] Review Security Overview (Requires Owner or Admin permission on the Org) - See [About the security overview](https://docs.github.com/en/enterprise-cloud@latest/code-security/security-overview/about-security-overview)
 * [ ] Review API for pull GHAS repo info - See [Code Scanning API](https://docs.github.com/en/enterprise-cloud@latest/rest/reference/code-scanning).
 See also https://github.com/austimkelly/ghas-utils for org-level insights across multiple repos.
-* Github Actions.
+* [ ] Github Action using REST API.
 There is an action in this repository you can run if you have a personal access token.
 It will check to see you have all the core GHAS features enabled on the repository.
 See also [check-ghas-features.yml](../.github/workflows/check-ghas-features.yml) for how to make REST API calls via a Github action.